 • paper-based TOEFL exam: 600 with 5.5 on the Test of Written English (TWE)

 • Internet-based TOEFL exam: 107/120 with 24/30 on the speaking section and 27/30 on the writing section.

-The deadline to apply online is April 30, 2020.
+The deadline to apply is April 30, 2020.
 All applications are to be completed online.

 You are required to email your personal statement and a copy of your unofficial transcript to firstname.lastname@example.org.
 Make sure your email includes your full name as it appears on your application.

 The deadline to submit your supporting documentation is May 15, 2020.